rmassidda/cm-project-19/report.md

 Other initialization techniques may possibly be tested and evaluated experimentally.

-## Armijo-Wolfe inexact line search
+## Armijo-Wolfe line search
-The convergence proof requires the algorithm to perform a line search respectful of the Armijo-Wolfe conditions, the solution described in @al-baali_efficient_1986 is therefore adapted and implemented.
+The convergence proof requires the algorithm to perform a line search respectful of the Armijo-Wolfe conditions.

-The algorithm performs an inexact line search that is ensured to converge under the assumption that $\sigma > \rho$ where $\rho \in (0,\frac{1}{2}), \sigma \in (0,1)$, respectively the constant for the Armijo condition and for the Wolfe one.
 By defining the function $\phi$, used to evaluate the value of $f$ at a certain step-size $\alpha$, the conditions can be defined as follows.

 $$